 His/her = their

-Why does the Equality Act 2010 consider gender reassignment (gender identity) as a protected characteristic?
+Why does the Equality Act 2010 consider gender reassignment as a protected characteristic?

-Many societies hold to rigid binary gender identity structures.
-Those who identify as transgender have historically been unable to challenge this because of how transgender people are viewed across different societies and cultures.
+Many societies hold to rigid gender structures.
+Those who are transgender have historically been unable to challenge this because of how transgender people are viewed across different societies.

 What does the law (England, Wales and Scotland) say?